Krazy Kripples

 "Krazy Kripples" is the second episode of the seventh season of the American animated television series South Park, and the 98th episode of the series overall.
-It first aired on Comedy Central March 26, 2003.
+It first aired on Comedy Central on March 26, 2003.

 In the episode, Christopher Reeve comes to South Park to promote stem cell research.
 Jimmy becomes offended because everyone pays attention to him, so Jimmy and Timmy decide to start a club called "The Crips", later discovering that there is a real-life gang with the same name.

 The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States.

 Plot

 When Jimmy's comedy act is snubbed by the townspeople in favor of an inspirational talk by Christopher Reeve, Timmy and Jimmy form a club for those disabled at birth.
 Timmy and Jimmy start their own club, dubbed "the Crips" unaware of the notorious, real life street gang that shares the same name.
-Eventually Timmy and Jimmy find out about the Crips, and under the belief that it is a group of disabled people like themselves, the boys want to join the gang.
-When they tell the four main characters - Stan, Kyle, Cartman, and Kenny of their intentions, Stan suggests that "maybe [they] should just stay out of this one".
+Eventually Timmy and Jimmy find out about the Five Points Crips, and under the belief that it is a group of disabled people like themselves, the boys aspire to join them.
+When they tell the four main characters - Stan, Kyle, Cartman, and Kenny - of their intentions, Stan suggests that "maybe [they] should just stay out of this one".
 Kyle and Kenny agree and leave immediately, but Cartman is sore for being left out of Jimmy and Timmy's newly founded club.

 The Crips leader in Denver tells the boys they have to "pop some punk ass Bloods" if they want to join the gang.
 The boys do not know that the term actually means kill some Bloods, so they wander the town to find the Bloods while believing that they are supposed to buy soda pop for them.
 They find a group of Bloods at a gas station called "Ribs 'n' Gas".
-While walking across the street, they cause a trucker to swerve violently and smash into the gas station, killing all thirteen Bloods inside.
+While walking across the street, they cause a trucker to swerve violently and smash into the gas station, killing all but one of the thirteen Bloods nearby.
 The Crips leader then welcomes Jimmy ("Four Legs") and Timmy ("Roller") as the "baddest ass mo' fo' Crips in town" in their gang, because they killed thirteen Bloods in one night (a new Crips gang record) and brought back marshmallows and ginger ale for the gang members.